KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Assurance---Endorsement/Clinical-and-Technical-Assurance.page.md

 - To agree on the technical design decisions for changes to the NHS England profiles working in collaboration with stakeholders.
 - To act as FHIR technical Subject Matter Expert (SME) to answer questions on FHIR constraints, proposed extensions and design principles
 - To post on [Zulip FHIR Chat](https://chat.fhir.org/) for feedback required and liaise with HL7 UK, if required.
-- To Liaise with the UK Core Development Team where required.
+- To Liaise with the IOPS Team where required.

 ### Project Manager (IOPS Team):